lf0-fl0/FloGrain/README.md

 #Granular Synth

 This is a grain-sampler build on the GrainBuf class in supercollider.
 It contains the modulators i would usually use.
+It will only read mono files.

 Parameters are: